kw7oe/kw7oe.github.io/content/posts/benchmarking-and-writing-concurrent-mini-redis-server-in-elixir.md

 more understandable.
 Only by understanding it, we could make it simple.

-Anyway, thanks for reading it until the end and hopefully you have learnt one or two things throughout this article.
+Anyway, thanks for reading it until the end and hopefully you have learnt one or two things throughout this series.

 [0]: {{< ref "/posts/writing-mini-redis-server-in-elixir.md" >}}
 [1]: https://stackoverflow.com/questions/3524146/why-does-the-performance-drop-that-much-when-my-erlang-tcp-proxy-gets-many-concu